adeptus-dad/adeptus-dad.github.io/_posts/2020-09-03-zebulon-dropship.md

 feature-img: "assets/img/zebulon/banner.jpeg"
 ---

 After reading the excellent [Titandeath][td] by Guy Haley a few months ago, I began to think about dropships and how they could be incorporated at the AT18 scale.
-I decided to try my hand at a smallish drop ship designed to dploy a pair of Warhound titans.
+I decided to try my hand at a smallish dropship designed to deploy a pair of Warhound titans.
 I quickly put aside the thought of using 3d printing due to the size/cost, so went with laser cut mdf.
 After a few coats of paint, the result is not so bad.
-Behold the Zebulon-pattern Drop Ship!
+Behold the Zebulon-pattern Dropship!
 <div class="row">
   <div class="col-1-2">
   	<img src="{{ site.baseurl }}/assets/img/zebulon/zebulon-p - 1.jpeg"/>